shunliz/AWS-certificate/ec2.md

 Amazon EFS uses the NFSv4.1 protocol.
 For a step-by-step example of how to access a file system from an Amazon EC2 instance, please see the[Amazon EFS Getting Started guide](http://docs.aws.amazon.com/efs/latest/ug/gs-mount-fs-on-ec2instance-and-test.html).

 **Q. How do I access my file system from outside my VPC?**

 Amazon EC2 instances within your VPC can access your file system directly, and Amazon EC2 Classic instances outside your VPC can mount a file system via [ClassicLink](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html).
 On-premises servers can mount your file systems via an [AWS Direct Connect](https://amazonaws-china.com/directconnect/) connection to your VPC.

+**Q: What is the minimum time interval granularity for the data that Amazon CloudWatch receives and aggregates?**

+Metrics are received and aggregated at 1 minute intervals.

+**Q: Which operating systems does Amazon CloudWatch support?**

+Amazon CloudWatch receives and provides metrics for all Amazon EC2 instances and should work with any operating system currently supported by the Amazon EC2 service.

+**Q: Will I lose the metrics data if I disable monitoring for an Amazon EC2 instance?**

+You can retrieve metrics data for any Amazon EC2 instance up to 2 weeks from the time you started to monitor it.
+After 2 weeks, metrics data for an Amazon EC2 instance will not be available if monitoring was disabled for that Amazon EC2 instance.
+If you want to archive metrics beyond 2 weeks you can do so by calling mon-get-stats command from the command line and storing the results in Amazon S3 or Amazon SimpleDB.